 Palestinian Cuisine, Music and Heritage – the perfect combination!

-By Daoud Baboun, a Tour Guide student
+By Daoud Baboun, a Tour Guide graduate

 Have you ever thought that the food you are eating today in any Palestinian home could be the same food that Jesus ate at the Last Supper while He was in the Upper Room in Jerusalem, just before going to Gethsemane to pray?!